Why do you need a definition? Because employee engagement is more far complex than simply ensuring your employees are happy and satisfied.

 The key to success is ensuring that your employees feel actively involved in shaping the future.

 Goal: Your employees actively promote your organisation at every opportunity through a genuine belief in the products/services.

 What your employees share about their working day, new initiatives and company developments via their social media profiles and networking events is instantly credible.
-A successful advocacy programme will organically increase web traffic, boost social media engagement, gain contacts on LinkedIn and generate new hires and sales leads.
+A successful employee advocacy programme will organically increase web traffic, boost social media engagement, gain contacts on LinkedIn and generate new hires and sales leads.

 When it’s working well, you’ll find employees are your most authentic brand ambassadors.

 Goal: Your employees can see the value they have contributed to the organization.

 If your employees are challenged by new tasks and encouraged to think creatively, it will increase employee engagement.
 Take employee ideas seriously.
 Turn promising ones into active projects and keep the workforce updated on progress.
 There’s nothing more encouraging than knowing your ideas and efforts have a genuine impact.